dolphin-emu/dolphin/Readme.md

 The API is organized as various python module aggregated into one module called `dolphin`.
 For example, to access the memory module, import it via `from dolphin import memory`.

-For comprehensive documentation of all API functions, please check out the **[dolphin module stubs](dolphin-stubs/)**.
+For comprehensive documentation of all API functions, please check out the **[dolphin module stubs](python-stubs/dolphin)**.
-Not only do those `.pyi` stub files serve as documentation for the API surface, they can also be directly consumed by tools like linters or IDEs, e.g. for auto-completion.
+The stub files serve as documentation for the API surface.

+Additionally, if you are using an IDE and place the `dolphin` stub module directory somewhere it gets recognized as a python module
+(e.g. next to the python scripts you are working on) they get recognized and can give you useful features like auto-completion.

 If both the stub files and the rest of this section fail to explain something, please let me know and I will attempt to improve the documentation.